-- Make a backup of the Internal storage, contacts, media etc., just to make sure you’re on safe side in case of some mishap.
+- Make a backup of the Internal storage, contacts, media etc., just to make sure you’re on the safer side in case of some mishap.

 - Unlock the bootloader on your device and root it using the aforementioned link.

 - Download and install the CDMA tool on your PC.
-A free trail is sufficient for this guide.
+A free trial is sufficient for this guide.

 - Connect your LG G4 using a USB cable and execute the below commands to enter ADB shell and obtaining SuperSU permissions:

 - You should now enter the ADB shell with root permissions, execute the below command: